Wesley Bryan: Other activities

 Bryan and his brother George started a YouTube channel featuring their golf trick-shot videos.
 They also appeared on the golf reality show Big Break The Palm Beaches, FL in 2015.
 George caddied for Wesley for his first Web.com Tour win.
-George is also a professional golfer, playing the 2017 season on the PGA Tour Latinoamérica.
+George is also a professional golfer and played on the 2017 PGA Tour Latinoamérica.

 Bryan and his wife Elizabeth have two daughters, Hadley and Winnie.

+In 2023, brothers Wesley and George Bryan purchased Indian River Golf Club in South Congaree, South Carolina.
+The private golf course opened as Solina Golf Club in 2024.